kay1759/multilang_demo/README.md

 ## Discussion:
 * This system is for demo, just using single controller(products_controller) and signle action(show).
-Bootstrap is already installed in vender/assets/bootstrap.
-I don't use gem, so you don't need to setting up for bootstrap gem like 'rails generate bootstrap:install'

-* 'product.css' is used instead of 'product.scss'.
+* use '--skip-asset-pipeline' option.
+CSS files are under public/assets/css directory.
-Because the css content is a topic for this system.
+CSS content is not a topic for this system.

 * Image files described in stylesheet is located in 'public/assets/images'.
 Some failure for images in CSS within Rails 4 was reported.